theJayTea/WritingTools/README.md

 ## 👨‍💻 To compile the application yourself:

-The following are instructions on how to compile it with Nuitka.
-While it results in the most optimised (size-wise) exe from a Python file, a known issue is that it'll get flagged by antivirus software.
-Feel free to use any other exe compiler too such as PyInstaller.
+Here's how to compile it with PyInstaller:

-1. Ensure you have Nuitka installed: `pip install nuitka`
+1. Install PyInstaller: `pip install pyinstaller`
-2. Run the build script: `python build_script.py`
+2. Run the build script: `pyinstaller-build-script.py`

 ## 🤝 Contributing